 There are four medical school requirements that you'll need as premed student for getting into medical school.
-These main medical school admission requirements center around your premed classes.
+These medical school admission requirements are the four premed classes that you'll take.

 Another option if you are concerned about doing will in your required premed coursework is to consider summer school.
 This will allow you to lighten your courseload during the regular academic year and then focus solely on academics over the summer because you won't have to worry about any extracurricular activities.

 Biochemistry: is the study of chemical processes in living organisms.
 It shows how the collections of inanimate molecules (protein, carbohydrates, lipids, nucleic acides, and other biomolecules) that constitute living organisms interact to maintain and perpetuate life solely by the physical and chemical laws that govern the nonliving universe.